Analysis | The blurry line between combating ‘fraud’ and just making voting harder

 Abbott’s story is a good example of that.
 What he says is true: There was a case in which people were implicated in attempted fraud in Texas.
 But, first, the scale was incredibly modest, focused on a county commissioner race.
 Second, several people were arrested because what they were doing was already illegal.
 I mean, they were allegedly trading illegal drugs for votes and got busted!
 The House bill isn’t going to suddenly legalize cocaine and make all of this hunky-dory.
 Abbott’s describing criminality that occupies several tiers simply because he wants to argue that fraud is a problem — ballot harvesting was “a way to commit voter fraud,” he explained after his story — and to cast things in as nefarious a context as he can.

 This, of course, is the point.
 The point is to make the House bill seem as bad as possible, regardless of the goofiness of the argument.
 Just as the point with the fraud claims made by Trump last year was to make the process seem as suspect as possible.
-And that, in turn, has been the fuel for more than 250 state-level efforts to reform voting processes.
+That, in turn, has been the fuel for more than 250 state-level efforts to reform voting processes.

 The tell in many of those efforts is that the changes being offered wouldn’t actually affect the purported fraud.
 In Georgia, for example, the proposed changes include new limits on the days on which early voting could occur, an effort almost unquestionably centered on curtailing Sunday voting traditions favored by Black voters.
 Does trimming a day of early voting somehow reduce the number of alleged fraudulent ballots?
 Does the Georgia cabal seeking to commit widespread fraud all agree to do it only on the last Sunday before the election?